 The fanbase for the show really embraced Jackson West’s character.
 They appreciated his authenticity and the way he was integrated into the storyline.

-Is jackson west gay?
-Yes, and his presence as an openly gay main character in a popular primetime police procedural was groundbreaking.
-Viewers loved that his relationships were treated with the same depth and normalcy as the heterosexual pairings on the show.
+Yes, and his presence as an openly gay main character in a popular primetime police procedural was new.
+What made it work?
+Viewers loved that his relationships got the same depth and normalcy as the heterosexual pairings.
+No special treatment.
+No melodrama.
+Just a character whose personal life mattered as much as anyone else’s on the show.

 It felt real and relatable.